sruthilayabhaava/kv-music-academy/index.md

   ## KV Music Academy
   Lessons in Carnatic and devotional music
 feature_image:
+image: "/assets/Thyagaraja.jpeg"
 excerpt: "Learn to sing classical music"
 ---

-KV Music Academy strives to
+KV Music Academy strives to educate aspiring musicians in a nurturing environment.
+We are accepting students for the following:

 ###### Carnatic Beginner